 Project Financing/Bridge Financing

-- 100% financing potential for Borrower with no upfront fees or payments;
+- 100% project financing potential for borrower;

 - Gideon and Borrower sign loan documents.